Kishan-kumar2020/Namaste-ReactCode/readme.md

 --> CODE THAT IS PRODUCTION READY
 --> HOW YOU CAN CREATE YOUR OWN PRODUCTION READY CREATE REACT APP

+Can react itself do the production ready app --> runs faster also No, react is one of them, there are many other packages that are making our application faster

 What is NPM
 NODE PACKAGE MANAGER (NOT CORRECT) npm manages the packages but not stands for node package manager